QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 If no :code:`-o` flag is specified, the script's normal output will be printed to the standard output.

-The :doc:`../cls/printXYZ` command can be used to convert any AaronTools-readable file (.xyz, Gaussian .log file, Gaussian .com file, ORCA .out file) into an XYZ file:
+The :doc:`../cls/printXYZ` command can be used to convert any AaronTools-readable file (XYZ, Gaussian .log file, Gaussian .com file, ORCA .out file, etc.) into an XYZ file:

 .. code-block:: bash